maefahluang-uni/99-project-justwash_group22/README.md

 Project Description
 =============
-The "JustWash" project was proposed to tackle laundry scheduling issues and inconveniences.
-It aims to offer benefits like improved convenience, optimized resource utilization, time savings, maintenance tracking, and enhanced customer satisfaction.
-This project seeks to make laundry routines more efficient and enjoyable for users while benefiting laundry facility operators.
-It creates a website for booking laundry. to provide customers with quick convenience in booking an appointment to do laundry. according to the reserved date and time for coming to the work site.
-So it won't be wasted.
+The "JustWash" initiative has been proposed to address laundry scheduling issues and inconveniences.
+The goal is to provide benefits such as improved convenience.
+Maximum use of resources saves time.
+Maintenance tracking and increased customer satisfaction This project aims to make laundry routines more efficient and enjoyable for users.
+At the same time, it is beneficial to laundry facility operators.
+Create a website for booking laundry services.
+To provide customers with convenience and speed in booking laundry queues According to the reserved date and time for coming to the workplace.
+So it won't be a waste of time.

 Team Members
 =============